SzymonPaczos/ARPSpoofer/README.md

 2. Implement `NetworkInterface` and `RawSocket` interfaces
 3. Update `PlatformFactory.cpp` to include the new platform
 4. Add appropriate preprocessor definitions
+5. Update `Makefile` with platform detection and compilation flags

 ## License